Updated 5th June 2018

 Privileged credentials are only transmitted to mySociety servers via encrypted protocols (HTTPS or SSH).
 Credentials are only exchanged in person or out-of-band with manual integrity checking.

-A summary of our security measures will be maintained on the FixMyStreet Pro website here; https://www.fixmystreet.com/pro/features/hosted-secure/
+A summary of our security measures will be maintained on the FixMyStreet Pro website here: https://www.fixmystreet.com/pro/features/hosted-secure/

 We take this course in preference to deleting reports, because we consider them to be important historic data which allows researchers to understand trends in street faults across the country for the lifetime of the site.
 See below for more details about retention periods.

 There are some circumstances in we will unpublish reports: if they are abusive or contain sensitive information.
 Council staff with the relevant access permissions can also action this, or moderate the report.
 In such cases the user’s personal data remains in our backend admin.
+There is also the ability to edit the report, which will remove such data from the backend.

 ii) Personal details FixMyStreet is a site on which users must register in order to send a report or make an update.
 Like most sites offering registration, we retain users’ details until they terminate their account.
 This allows users to see their entire history of reports under a single log-in.